opensafely-core/opencodelists/userdocs/creating-a-codelist-from-a-csv-file.md

 * Store the final codelist in CSV format.
 * Store codes in exactly one column.
-* Remove the header row.
-Standardised headers will automatically be added for you.
+* Check whether or not your codelist has a header row: you will need to specify this on upload.
 * There is currently a soft requirement that the first column must contain codes in the chosen coding system.
 These should preferably be named according to the CSV column names provided in the table above.
 (We plan to eventually remove this requirement.)
 The second column is typically a text description of the code.

 ### More about codelist columns